Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ## Text Manipulation

-* Text manipulation can be noisy, messy and somehwat brute force
+* Text manipulation can be noisy, messy and somewhat brute force
 * You should learn at least one text manipulation language
 * We use text manipulation languages every day, its vital to understand one (Such as SQL)